danbroooks/MarkdownToOpenXML/README.markdown

 *Italic* out puts italic text and **bold** outputs bold text
 ```

-However there is a custom syntax mode which add's in support for underline, before running the main MD2OXML method, set this:
+However there is a custom syntax mode which adds in support for underline - before running the main MD2OXML method, set this:

 ```c#
 MarkdownToOpenXML.MD2OXML.customMode = true;